minakdr/Sky-Image-Classification-using-Random-Forest-and-feature-extraction-using-Img2Vec/README.md

 -NumPy ( for reshapping the images )

--Matplotlib (optional, for visualizing data)
+-Matplotlib ( for visualizing data)

 **How to Use:**
 Clone the repository and navigate to the notebook file.